James Benton Parsons: World War II military service

 During World War II, Parsons enlisted in the United States Naval Reserve in May 1942.
 Serving as a Musician MUS1, he directed the U.S. Navy B-1 Fleet Band.
 The band was organized from a core of members of the bands at Dudley High School and North Carolina A&T State University.
 B-1 was composed of the first African Americans to serve in the modern Navy at a rank higher than messman.
 It was one of more than 100 bands of African Americans organized by the Navy during the war; the other bands all trained at Camp Robert Smalls.
 B-1 trained at Norfolk and was stationed at Chapel Hill, North Carolina, where it was attached to the Navy's pre-flight school on the University of North Carolina campus.

 In May 1944 the band was transferred to the United States Naval base at Pearl Harbor, Hawaii, where it was stationed at Manana Barracks.
 This held the largest posting of African-American servicemen in the world.
 While there, Parsons was selected for a panel of judges that was convened by the Navy to investigate the 1944 riot in Guam among Marines.
 This experience furthered his interest in studying law.
 Throughout his service, Parsons directed B-1, but he mustered out of the Navy in 1945 as a Musician 1st class, never having made the officer's grade.
 He and his men believed that he had earned that.

 Later education and career

-After the war, Parsons used the GI Bill to earn his Master of Arts degree from the University of Chicago in 1946, followed by a Juris Doctor from the University of Chicago Law School in 1949.
+After the war, Parsons used the GI Bill to earn his Master of Arts degree from the University of Chicago in 1946, followed by a J.D. degree from the University of Chicago Law School in 1949.
 Parsons entered private practice in Chicago, Illinois from 1949 to 1951, also serving as an assistant corporation counsel during that time.
 He was appointed as an Assistant United States Attorney of the Northern District of Illinois, serving from 1951 to 1960.
 He was a judge of the Superior Court of Cook County, Illinois from 1960 to 1961.